rtcapoquian/AWS-Cloud-Club---Map-a-University-Manila_Website/README.md

 - **AWS Lambda**: Node.js for serverless processing
 - **DynamoDB**: For storing event data, user registrations, etc.
 - **AWS S3**: For static content hosting
-- **API Gateway**: For managing API requests and communication between the frontend and backend

 ### **Networking**